quadrat_correlation_matrix#

 Notes

-• Any shapes can be passed in as regions for cell counts.
-To implement this, use a pre defined collection of regions that contain label_name labels and pass this collection using regions_collection_name.
+• Any shapes can be used as regions for cell counts.
+To implement this, use a pre-defined collection of regions containing label_name labels and pass this collection using regions_collection_name.

 Examples